As with any type of surgery, a gastrectomy carries a risk of complications. Problems can also occur because of changes in the way you digest food.

-One function of your stomach is to absorb vitamins, particularly vitamins B12, C and D, from the food you eat.
+One the stomach's functions is to absorb vitamins – particularly vitamins B12, C and D – from the food you eat.

 If your entire stomach has been removed, you may not get all the vitamins your body needs from your diet.
-This may lead to certain health conditions, such as:
+This could lead to health conditions such as:

-Changing your diet may help compensate for your stomach's inability to absorb vitamins.
-However, even after changing your diet you may need vitamin supplements.
-The healthcare professionals treating you can advise you about this.
+Changing your diet may help to compensate for your stomach's inability to absorb vitamins.
+However, you may need vitamin supplements even after changing your diet.
+The healthcare professionals treating you can advise on this.

-Read about recovering from a gastrectomy for more information about diet and supplements.
+Read about recovering from a gastrectomy for more information on diet and supplements.

 Some people who have a gastrectomy regain weight once they have adjusted to the effects of surgery and have changed their diet.
-However, if you continue to lose weight, see a dietitian (a healthcare professional who specialises in nutrition).
-A dietitian can give you advice about how to increase your weight without upsetting your digestive system.
+But if you continue to lose weight, see a dietitian.
+They can give you advice on how to gain weight without upsetting your digestive system.

 Dumping syndrome is a set of symptoms that can affect people after a gastrectomy.
-It is caused when particularly sugary or starchy food moves suddenly into your small intestine.
+It's caused when particularly sugary or starchy food moves suddenly into your small intestine.

 Before a gastrectomy, your stomach digested most of the sugar and starch.
-However, after surgery your stomach can no longer do this, so your small intestine has to draw in water from the rest of your body to help break down the food.
+However, after surgery, your small intestine has to draw in water from the rest of your body to help break down the food.

 - a need to lie down